eli-davis/Intel_80486_OS/README.md

 (source code: http://rabbit.eng.miami.edu/class/een521/een521.zip)

-inside this repot
+inside this repot:
-+ start.b: virtual memory (for the 80846.
++ *start.b*: virtual memory (for the 80846.
 4GB memory = 512 pages * 2048 words per page. word = 32 bits)
   page directory with page tables for six separate regions
   of virtual address space (user and system code, heap, and stack)
-+ os.b: page fault handler to grow heap and stack
++ *os.b*: page fault handler to grow heap and stack
   ability to read in and execute user programs
   exit() system call to restore system FP, SP, and PC, set CPU flags and recycle user process pages
   interrupt based keyboard input system
   command line shell
   (in process) queue of runnable processes
-+ newvec.b: allocating and recycling heap with newvec and freevec
++ *newvec.b*: allocating and recycling heap with newvec and freevec
-+ file_system.b basic file system (mkdir, cd, rmdir, fcreate, fdelete, fopen, fclose, fwrite, fread)
++ *file_system.b* basic file system (mkdir, cd, rmdir, fcreate, fdelete, fopen, fclose, fwrite, fread)

 For now directory entries are limited to one block each (128 words = 512 bytes),
 which means directories are limited to 16 child files and directories.
 These child